Loans for Consolidating Debt

 This is unfortunate, but it protects the lender from any potential losses.

-To improve your chances of obtaining a debt consolidation loan with poor credit, you could consider taking steps to strengthen your creditworthiness over time before actually applying for a loan.
+To improve your chances of obtaining a debt consolidation loan with poor credit, you could consider strengthening your creditworthiness before applying for a loan.

-This could include making actions like paying bills on time every time, reducing any credit card balances, and checking your credit report for errors.
+This could include taking action like paying bills on time every time, reducing any credit card balances, and checking your credit report for errors.

 Which loans can I consolidate?